JuliaHCI/ADI.jl/docs/src/benchmarks.md

 ### Contrast Curves

 Finally, this benchmark measures the duration to generate a contrast curve for analyzing the algorithmic throughput of an ADI algorithm.
 For both benchmarks 3 azimuthal branches are used for throughput injections and a FWHM of 8.
-A Gaussian PSF function is used for the injections.
+A Gaussian PSF function is evaluated in a `(21, 21)` grid for the injections.
 The data used are $\beta$ Pictoris and HR8799 from [HCIDatasets.jl](https://github.com/JuliaHCI/HCIDatasets.jl).

 ```@example bench
 contrast_data = CSV.File(benchdir("contrast_benchmarks.csv")) |> DataFrame |> sort!